Serinolli/e-commerce-api/README.md

 Using the context of an RESTful API for e-commerce to learn and practice some backend concepts.

 ### Working on ⌛
-Configuring interfaces and base repository class
+Configuring controllers and class ControllerBase